consevempthe/Plunder_Chess_Game/design/TasksAndStories.md

 | | |
 | :--- | :---
 | Notes | - Should say which user wins and tell the elapsed time or total turns...or both
-| Acceptance Criteria | - Forfeiting a game brings up the "win/lose game" dialog <br> - A game shouldn't continue after checkmate
+| Acceptance Criteria | - Forfeiting a game brings up the "win/lose game" dialog <br /> - A game shouldn't continue after checkmate
 | Tasks | 66.
-Implement UI for victory dialog box <br> 67.
+Implement UI for victory dialog box <br /> 67.
 Implement game logic to determine winner creating dialog box and ending the game

 ---